OttilieM/Data-Visulisations/README.md

 ![](invasive_species1.jpeg)

-In this first visulisation from this dataset, I wanted to see how many invasive species were part of each kingdom, whih identified that there are many more invasive species part of the animalia and plantae kingdoms than any other kingdoms.
+In this first visulisation from this dataset, I wanted to see how many invasive species were part of each kingdom, which identified that there are many more invasive species part of the animalia and plantae kingdoms than any other kingdoms.

 ### Base r plot

 ![](invasive_species2.jpeg)

-Having identified that are the most invasive species as part of the Plantae kingdom, I wanted to see if there was a relationship between the Mean GDP and the Invasion cost.
+Having identified that the most invasive species as part of the Plantae kingdom, I wanted to see if there was a relationship between the Mean GDP and the Invasion cost.
 This showed that there was a strong positive correlation between mean GDP and Invasion cost.
 ### gg plot

 ![](invasive_species3.jpeg)

 I now wanted to see how the correlation of mean GDP and invasion cost differed in African countries.
 As a general trend, mean GDP increases as the invasion cost increases.
-Tere are exceptions to this, for example Equatorial Guinea has the lowest GDP, however has a high invasion cost.
+There are exceptions to this, for example Equatorial Guinea has the lowest GDP, however has a high invasion cost.

 ### Interactive graph